kanboard/kanboard/docs/email-configuration.markdown

 ### SMTP configuration

-Rename the file `config.default.php` to `config.php` and set change these values:
+Rename the file `config.default.php` to `config.php` and change these values:

 ```php
 // We choose "smtp" as mail transport